lundegaard/redux-tools/docs/packages/_provider.md

 ### \<Provider />

-See the [tutorial](/tutorial/02-namespacing?id=namespace-provider) for more information about the usage.
+Provides a namespacing strategy to its children.
+See the [tutorial](/tutorial/02-namespacing?id=the-namespace-provider) for more information about the usage.

 #### Props